 Additionally, video surveillance cameras can be used as a deterrent for would-be intruders, especially if the cameras flash and alert the authorities automatically.

 CCTV video cameras can also point out areas of concern visually, which helps to pinpoint potential problems which could weaken the security of your data center.
-However, there are a few disadvantages to surveillance as well, (see also the advantages of cloud video surveillance solutions) as video surveillance cameras only record video data, so there is a finite amount of data recorded every time the cameras are turned on.
+However, there are a few disadvantages to surveillance as well, as video surveillance cameras only record video data, so there is a finite amount of data recorded every time the cameras are turned on.

 There can be drawbacks to having large continuous footage files, especially if there isn’t enough disk space or bandwidth to stream the data.
 Additionally, security is a vital concern in any data center, and selecting the wrong surveillance system could cause reliability problems.
 Finding the right security camera system for your data room is vital.
 If you have a problem, contact us now!